How To Mix Protein Powder Without A Shaker or Blender (7 Ways)

 • Room Temperature or Warmer Liquid.
 Heat speeds up chemical reactions (adding protein to a liquid is a chemical reaction), so having your liquid be warmer will help the protein powder mix more easily.
 You can always add ice afterward to make your drink colder.

 • Adding The Powder To The Liquid.
-Protein powder will combine best when added to the liquid rather than adding the liquid to the powder.
+Protein powder will combine best when added to the liquid rather than when the liquid is added to the powder.

 • Adding The Powder To The Liquid Incrementally.
 Adding a big scoop of powder at once can make it more difficult for your protein powder to dissolve into your liquid.
 I suggest adding it incrementally for better consistency.